la2050/archive/_projects/2015/a-shady-oasis-for-everyone-in-grand-park.md

     the playground and “Park For Everyone” totems located at each cross street.
     These both include translations of the texts into 26 languages that reflects the inclusive and welcoming nature of Grand Park.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    While all of Grand Park would benefit from shading, the LA2050 grant will be used to pilot the very first area.
-This pilot will cost $100,000.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Artist Commission: $15,000\r\nConstruction: $72,000\r\nPermits: $8,000\r\nContingency: $5,000\r\nTotal: $100,000\r\nThis budget does not include Grand Park administrative staff salaries for time spent on the project.
-All staff time will be fully funded by Grand Park/The Music Center.\r\n"
   How do you plan to scale the success of your proposal?: >-
     Based on usage and community feedback, Grand Park will assess the degree of positive impact that shading pilot has had.
 The project can be scaled up by